 Status of wildlife in India and its conservation.
 Biological and ecological basis of management of wildlife.
 Breeding and feeding of wildlife in captivity.
-Health management.
+Principles & practices health management of wild animals.

 Unit 10: Forage Production and Conservation

 Classification of feeds and forages.
 Feed and fodder resources used for feeding of livestock and poultry.
 Nutritive value of feeds and fodders.
 Conservation and preservation of feeds and fodders.
 Annual and perennial fodder crops.
 Strategies for round the year fodder production.
 Pasture development and management.
 Enrichment of poor quality roughages.